ChamuMutezva/Restaurant-Application/README.md

 ## Restaurant Review Application
 ---

 The  **Restaurant Reviews** project is a web responsive application that displays in various display sizes and also accessible.
-It also uses webworker to be able to cache pages that can be viewed offline. you will incrementally convert a static webpage to a mobile-ready web application.
+It also uses webworker to be able to cache pages that can be viewed offline.

 ### Requirements